ROCm/omnitrace/docs/how-to/understanding-omnitrace-output.rst

    |---------------------------------|---------------|------------------------|

-With the settings ``OMNITRACE_COLLAPSE_THREADS=ON`` and ``OMNITRACE_COLLAPSE_PROCESSES=ON``, which is only valid with full MPI support, the timemory output combines the per-thread and/or per-rank data, which have identical call stacks.
+With the settings ``OMNITRACE_COLLAPSE_THREADS=ON`` and ``OMNITRACE_COLLAPSE_PROCESSES=ON``, which is only valid with full MPI support, the Timemory output combines the per-thread and/or per-rank data, which have identical call stacks.

 The ``OMNITRACE_FLAT_PROFILE`` setting removes all call stack hierarchy.